 Saturday Sweets: Pink Pie Brings Mini Pies To Wynwood

-“Don’t be shy, try some pie,” — what started as a casual attempt at beckoning visitors over to their booth at the Yellow Green Farmers Market in Hollywood has now become the motto behind the adorable newly opened flagship store, Pink Pie, in Wynwood.
+“Don’t be shy, try some pie,” — what started as a casual attempt at beckoning visitors over to their booth at the Yellow Green Farmers Market in Hollywood has become the motto behind their adorable flagship store, Pink Pie, in Wynwood.

 Founded in 2016 by husband and wife duo Michael McGowan and Paloma Machado-McGowan, Pink Pie is South Florida’s only mini pie shop serving 3 inch pies in a variety of flavors.
 Michael can be found in the kitchen creating pie flavors that cover all the basics — from classic like Key Lime to nostalgic like Birthday Cake to innovative like the S’Mores pie that’s smoked with hickory wood and uses burnt marshmallows inside the filling, recreating the s’mores campfire experience.
 While Paloma is queen of decor, marketing, and all front of house and guest operations.
 Together they make the sweetest team around.

 Fun fact: The sign featuring a pink pie came before the name Pink Pie!

 At the Yellow Green Farmers Market the booth was often identified by shoppers as, “lets go check out that pink pie over there!”
 Eventually the pie making couple embraced the name and rebranded.

 I sat down with the pie making duo to learn a bit more about them and the magic behind Pink Pie.
 Here’s what they had to say: